anguzz/powershell/intune/pwExpireNotify/readme.md

 - Uses Graph API to retrieve the last password change date.
 - Compares this date against your organization's password policy to determine if the password is nearing expiration.
 - Checks if the currently logged-in user account is enabled or disabled, with logic to handle disabled accounts in notifications.
-- Stores the API client secret in system environment variables `GRAPH_PW_EXPIRE_KEY`
+- Encrypts and stores the API client secret in system environment variables `encrypted_client_secret` for authentication
+- Ensures the scheduled task creation will execute until it has network to make the api call

 # Usage
 - Set your `$userPrincipalName` variable by changing the `$domainEmailExtension`  in the `checkExpire.ps1` script
-- Set your organization's password expiration interval in the script,  `$PasswordPolicyInterval = 90` in the `checkExpire.ps1` script
+- Set your organization's password expiration interval `$PasswordPolicyInterval` in the `checkExpire.ps1` script
-- Add a `$PW_Expire_key_string` and with the appropiate read permissions in the in `install.ps1` script
 - Set the `$destinationPath` variable used in all 3 scripts `detection.ps1` `install.ps1` and `uninstall.ps1` files where the expirationCheck task script will be saved.
+- Set the `$tenantID`, `$clientID` & `$client_secret` in the install.ps1 file
+- Add your `logo.png` under files and modify the popup dimensions for it accordingly.

 # Authentication
-This script utilizes system-level environment variables to store the client secret where users cannot edit it, protecting it from unauthorized access and simplifying its rotation.
-Ensure your users do not have access to system level variables.
-It requires device authentication and should be executed with permissions adequate for reading user profiles.
-It is intended for deployment on managed devices but can be adapted for other setups by configuring a Graph app with the necessary permissions.
-Ensure your client secret has limited read access to increase security.
+This script utilizes connects to graph `Connect-MgGraph -TenantId $tenantID -ClientSecretCredential $credential` Ensure you setup an entra app with appropiate limited read access.
+The system-level environment variables to store the client secret where users cannot edit it, protecting it from unauthorized modification.
+Ensure your users do not have access to edit system level variables.
+The client secret is encrypted when stored as a system enviroment variable and decrypted during runtime.

 # Deployment
 - Deploy via Intune as an application.
 Call the `install.ps1` file after setting the appropiate variables.